-Utilize the DMAIC (define, measure, analyze, improve, and control) process of Lean Six Sigma to improve processes and enhance your qualifications to broaden your career development.
+Utilize the DMAIC methodology (define, measure, analyze, improve, and control) to expand your knowledge of statistics to improve business processes and enhance your career.

 Lean Six Sigma is a methodology for increasing organizational productivity and efficiency through a structured problem solving process called DMAIC (define, measure, analyze, improve, and control).
 The focus is on improving organizational systems and work processes.